 When it’s about managing expat children’s education abroad, communication is the key.
 The more time you spend with your children, the better, especially if you have moved with your family to a foreign country.
 Talk to your kids as often as you can despite your busy schedule.
 Try to know how things are going at school and about their new classmates.
 Encourage them to share their problems and try to come up with solutions so that they can overcome those issues.

-Give them sufficient time to regroup after school and have these discussions maybe during dinner.
+Give them sufficient time to regroup after school and have these discussions, maybe during dinner.
 Also, make sure that your children are in good company at school.
 If they are old enough, check out their Facebook friends and WhatsApp groups so that they are not getting addicted to social channels.
-You can also find out how other expats parents are dealing with academic issues faced by their kids.
+You can also find out how other expat and global nomad parents are dealing with academic issues faced by their kids.

 5. Plan a Housewarming Party